bundlewrap/bundlewrap/docs/content/guide/kubernetes.md

         },
     }

-Note that all item names (except namespaces themselves) must be prefixed with the name of a namespace and a forward slash `/`.
+All item names (except namespaces themselves) must be prefixed with the name of a namespace and a forward slash `/`.
+Note that BundleWrap will include defaults for the `apiVersion`, `Kind`, and `metadata/name` keys, but you can override them if you must.

+Alternatively, you can keep your resource definitions in manifest files:

+    k8s_namespaces = {
+         "my-app": {},
+    }

+    k8s_deployments = {
+        "my-app/my-deployment": {
+            'manifest_file': "my_deployment.yaml",
+        },
+    }

+BundleWrap will then look for `my_deployment.yaml` in `bundles/<bundle>/manifests/`.
+You can also use [templating](../items/k8s.md#manifest_processor) in these files.